-- No chemical may be left unattended outside its labeled container unless it is being used as part of a process approved by VINSE staff - Any approved, unattended chemical shall be labeled with the user's printed full name, chemical name, date, and expected time of return - ALWAYS avoid skin contact with chemicals i.e. wear appropriate gloves, sleeves and aprons as appropriate - Wash hands with soap and water after exiting the cleanroom - NEVER pipette chemicals by mouth - All chemical processes shall be performed inside process hoods unless a VINSE authorized procedure is in use - ALWAYS assume an unknown toxicity is produced during a chemical reaction - Clean up after completing work in the lab e.g. follow waste disposal guidelines, wash glassware, put away lab equipment - Maintain clean and unclutter lab areas e.g. process hoods, tables, chairs - Ask VINSE staff to obtain chemicals from storage - NEVER use damaged glassware, plastic containers or other hand tools chemical processes - e.g. BOE etches, Piranha cleans, acid etches, base etches.
-With the exception of incidental cleaning using solvents (e.g. acetone, isopropanol or methanol squeeze bottle and cleanroom wipes) or procedure-specific processes, ALL chemical processing shall occur inside process hoods.
+- No chemical may be left unattended outside its labeled container unless it is being used as part of a process approved by VINSE staff - Any approved, unattended chemical shall be labeled with the user's printed full name and contact information, chemical name, date, and expected time of return - ALWAYS avoid skin contact with chemicals i.e. wear appropriate gloves, sleeves and aprons as appropriate - Wash hands with soap and water after exiting the cleanroom - NEVER pipette chemicals by mouth - All chemical processes shall be performed inside process hoods unless a VINSE authorized procedure is in use - ALWAYS assume an unknown toxicity is produced during a chemical reaction - Clean up after completing work in the lab e.g. follow waste disposal guidelines, wash glassware, put away lab equipment - Maintain clean and unclutter lab areas e.g. process hoods, tables, chairs - Ask VINSE staff to obtain chemicals from storage - NEVER use damaged glassware, plastic containers or other hand tools